Six indicators that warrant a workplace investigation

 6. Government agencies or a lawsuit

-A concern may be brought to a company’s attention from a government agency or even the threat of a lawsuit.
+A concern may be brought to a company’s attention by a government agency or even the threat of a lawsuit.
 These notifications should be taken seriously and investigated promptly.